svannoy/lsr-package/readme.md

 - `maxFreq`	Frequency of the sample mode
 - `modeOf`	Sample mode
 - `quantileCut`	Cut a variable into several equally sized categories
 - `correlate` Compute a correlation matrix

+### Plotting functions

+- `bars` Bar plots with confidence intervals, grouped by one or two factors

 ### Effect size calculations